Manage commerce catalogs

 SKU0002

-• If your catalog data contains items of the availability object type to control whether a product or variant is available in a specific channel (for example, a store or a warehouse), select the Availability checkbox.
+• If your catalog data contains items of the availability catalog object to control whether a product or variant is available in a specific channel (for example, a store or a warehouse), select the Availability checkbox.

 Example